Quality of Life

 Noise

 We are not the first group of neighbors who have had concerns about the Argyle.
-When the property was sold and the Argyle Club formed in 1955 as a “Private Dinner Club”, many neighbors were opposed.
-The zoning variance that the Southwest Foundation for Research (original name of Texas Biomed) negotiated with the City and neighbors in 1955 had 8 very specific resolutions/requirements.
-The Argyle (Texas Biomed’s tenant) has broken most of these repeatedly since that time.
-And while the City of Alamo Heights has granted additional special use permits to Texas Biomed and the Argyle, it has failed to enforce most of the resolutions.
+When The Argyle Hotel was sold to TBRI’s predecessor The Argyle club formed in 1955 as a “Private Dinner Club”, many neighbors were strongly opposed.
+The zoning variance that was negotiated with the City and neighbors had 8 very specific resolutions/requirements.
+The Argyle, while growing from 200 members to nearly 1,600, has repeatedly broken most of the resolutions since that time.
+The City of Alamo Heights has refused to enforce the variance provisions and has allowed the non-conforming uses to expand in violation of our codes and SF-A requirements.

 The entire ordinance with variance and resolutions: